- What is the Chinese Government Scholarship?

 - Fill your credentials and desired degree course you want in China

--Step 2: How to submit CSC Scholarship application to the University?
+– Step 2: How to submit the CSC/ Chinese Government Scholarship application to the University?

-- Find out if that Chinese University requires an online application for admission alongside with CSC Scholarship application or not
+- Find out if that Chinese University requires an online application for admission alongside with CSC Scholarship/ Chinese Government Scholarship application or not

-- If an online admission application is not required by the university then you need to submit CSC Scholarship online application form only and send your documents to the university
+- If an online admission application is not required by the university then you need to submit CSC – Chinese Government Scholarship online application form only and send your documents to the university

-- If they want you to submit an online application for admission to that particular Chinese University, then apply online first on their website and attach your CSC Scholarship form in online application system of that University
+- If they want you to submit an online application for admission to that particular Chinese University, then apply online first on their website and attach your CSC Scholarship/ Chinese Government Scholarship form in online application system of that University

 - Fill rest of the admission form and CSC scholarship sponsorship form at that particular University site and review your application before submission